 How to build a landing page in less than 5 minutes

-Theme Studio includes templates for product pages, blog articles, collections and more.
+Builder for Shopify includes templates for product pages, blog articles, collections and more.
 All customizable to your needs and designed to help you build faster while driving more conversions.
-In addition to the included templates, Theme Studio provides the ability for users to create their own custom pages.
+In addition to the included templates, our shopify app provides the ability for users to create their own custom pages.

 In this guide, we'll show you how to create a custom landing page in less than 5 minutes, sharing our best practices and some useful tips.
 Let's dive in!